yangfangs/physpetools/docs/docs/index.md

-# PhySpeTree: automatically reconstructing phylogenetic species tree
+# PhySpeTree: an automated pipeline for reconstructing phylogenetic species trees

-**PhySpeTree is implemented in Python language (supports Python2.7+ and Python3+), designed for Linux systems.**
+**PhySpeTree is implemented in Python language (supports Python2.7+ and Python3+), designed for Linux systems (docker forWindows OS or Mac OS).**

 ## Introduction